banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric assesses how well your memory of the dream holds up in the minutes immediately following waking.
+Assesses how well your memory of the dream holds up in the minutes immediately following waking.

 **Detailed description:**